SixArm/unix-shell-script-kit/README.md

 ### age

-age: get the age of a given time in POSIX seconds.
+Get the age of a given time in POSIX seconds.

 ```sh
 age 1620169178